 21. No Gum

 None of the stores in Disney world will sell you gum.
 Just to keep the park cleaner.
-Chewing gum isn’t sold anywhere on property.
+Chewing gum isn’t sold anywhere on the property.
 So if you need to chew, make sure you bring your own gum.
 They won’t confiscate it, they just won’t sell it.

 Finally, Disney world is truly a magical place filled with adventure, magic and fun.
 These are just some of the fantastic secrets you’ll find in Disney world.
 There are many that I didn’t mention here.
 That being said make sure and keep an eye out next time you’re at the parks for these secrets.

 Do you know any secrets or strange facts I didn’t mention here?
+Did you enjoy these Strange (But True) Facts about Disney world?

 Looking for more Disney Magic?
 Head over here to learn about Unusual Epcot Experiences you need to try out when you go.